-Commercial gambling is defined in the Gambling Law as a business which contracts directly with a customer and for profit.
+Commercial gambling means a business which contracts directly with a customer and for profit.
 Gaming Machines Type I and II directly offer gambling services to and contracts with the public in the form of a customer/punter relationship and is therefore commercial gambling under this definition.